 Despite the government’s stated aim to retain and, where possible, improve levels of animal health and welfare upon leaving the EU, we believe that there are broad areas of concern.
 These include the threat to rural businesses from capacity in veterinary and enforcement resources, pressures on standards from international trade and the impact on animal health from uncertain EU funding replacements.

 Furthermore, with such uncertainty in the market, feed companies are already unwilling to extend credit to some farming businesses for livestock feed.

 CTSI urges the government not to compromise on the standards of animal health and welfare and agriculture in order to gain access to new global markets.
 Imports of food and feed from countries such as China and the USA will bring competitive pressures on UK businesses to lower standards.
 The government must hold strong on its aim to preserve and improve standards of animal health and welfare after we leave the EU.

 High domestic animal health and welfare standards have become intertwined with EU policy frameworks.
 It is important that the UK secures access to key networks such as The European Food Safety Authority (EFSA), the Rapid Alert System for Feed and Food (RASFF) and the Trade Control and Expert System (TRACES).

 IN FOCUS: Personnel concerns

 Within the UK there is a heavy reliance on veterinary field staff within the public sector from other EU Countries.
 These veterinary officers have a pivotal role to play in the regulatory functions on farms and in abattoirs.
-The status of EU workers post-Brexit, and our ability to recruit and maintain vital veterinary skills, is at risk.
+The status of EU workers post-EU Exit, and our ability to recruit and maintain vital veterinary skills, is at risk.